Jeffrey Welborn

-Jeffrey Welborn is a Republican member of the Montana Senate.
+Jeffrey W. "Jeff" Welborn is a Republican member of the Montana Senate.
 He was elected to House District 72 which represents the Dillon area and now serves as a State Senator of District 36.
 In 2022, he supported the state of Montana's proposed purchase of a 5,600-acre ranch from Shodair Children's Hospital in order to open up 100,000 acres of public land for easier access by the public.